itconsultis/weixin-payment/README.md

 This library represents XML payloads transported between the client and the WeChat web service as *messages*.
-A [Message](https://github.com/itconsultis/weixin-payment/blob/master/src/ITC/Weixin/Payment/Contracts/Message.php) is an object that provides uniform key/value access to the underlying data structure.
+A [Message](https://github.com/itconsultis/weixin-payment/blob/master/src/ITC/Weixin/Payment/Contracts/Message.php) is a signable, authenticatable object that provides uniform key/value access to its underlying data structure.
-More importantly it exposes a dead-simple signing and signature verification interface.

 ```php
 $message = $client->createMessage(['foo'=>1, 'bar'=>'two']);